 A: The CVSS model is designed to provide the end user with an overall composite score representing the severity and risk of a vulnerability.
 It is derived from metrics and formulas.
 The metrics are in three distinct categories that can be quantitatively or qualitatively measured.
 Base Metrics contain qualities that are intrinsic to any given vulnerability that do not change over time or in different environments.Temporal Metrics contain characteristics of a vulnerability which evolve over the lifetime of vulnerability.
 Environmental Metrics contain those characteristics of a vulnerability which are tied to an implementation in a specific users environment.

-A: The current version of CVSS is version 2.
-It was finalized and released to the public in June 2007.
+A: The current version of CVSS is available at https://www.first.org/cvss/.
 This FAQ addresses CVSS version 2 only, although there are many similarities between versions 1 and 2.
-Information on CVSS version 1 is available from the NIAC Paper on CVSS at http://www.first.org/cvss/cvss-dhs-12-02-04.pdf
+Information on CVSS version 1 is available from the NIAC Paper on CVSS at https://www.first.org/cvss/v1/cvss-dhs-12-02-04.pdf.

 A: There are six Base Metrics which represent the most fundamental, immutable qualities of a vulnerability.